apache/mesos/docs/network-monitoring.md

 available network ports, consuming an unfair share of the network bandwidth or significantly delaying packet transmission for others.
-Network statistics for each active container are published through the [/monitor/statistics](endpoints/monitor/statistics.md) endpoint on the slave.
-The network isolation is transparent for the majority of tasks running on a slave (those that bind to port 0 and let the kernel allocate their port).
+Network statistics for each active container are published through the [/monitor/statistics](endpoints/monitor/statistics.md) endpoint on the agent.
+The network isolation is transparent for the majority of tasks running on a agent (those that bind to port 0 and let the kernel allocate their port).

 ## Installation